Post by Chris Shaw

 One of the crucial areas where the Availability Group wizard falls short is ensuring that the SQL Server authenticated accounts that users and applications utilize for data access exist everywhere they need to be.
 If the accounts are not set up manually on each of the replicate nodes, a failover could occur and, even though the databases may be online and operational, access will be denied.
 The outage was caused by the user becoming orphaned upon failover.
 To avoid this situation, we need to understand the basic principle of accessing SQL Server.

-Understanding how a user authenticates within SQL Server to gain access the data required is critical to understand when working with SQL Server Availability Groups.
-If accounts are not set up correctly when an Availability Group is configured, your experience with a failover will leave you with the impression the failover didn’t work.
+Understanding how a user gains access to the data required is critical to understand when working with SQL Server Availability Groups.
+If accounts are not set up correctly, your experience with a failover will leave you with the impression the failover didn’t work.
 The most frustrating aspect of this is if you create SQL Server accounts using the standard method and simply try to repeat these steps on secondary servers it’s likely that the accounts on the secondary nodes will still fail.

 Understand the basics of SQL Server Security